I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/nc-sercx-evt-sercx2-select-next-receive-transaction-type.md

 </dl>

 ## -returns
-<p>The <i>EvtSerCx2SelectNextReceiveTransactionType</i> function returns a <a href="https://msdn.microsoft.com/library/windows/hardware/dn265346">SERCX2_TRANSACTION_TYPE</a> enumeration constant to indicate whether to use a driver-selected transaction type (programmed I/O (PIO), system DMA, or custom data transfer), or to let SerCx2 choose which transaction type to use for the next receive transaction.</p>
+<p>The <i>EvtSerCx2SelectNextReceiveTransactionType</i> function returns a <a href="..\sercx\ne-sercx--sercx2-transaction-type.md">SERCX2_TRANSACTION_TYPE</a> enumeration constant to indicate whether to use a driver-selected transaction type (programmed I/O (PIO), system DMA, or custom data transfer), or to let SerCx2 choose which transaction type to use for the next receive transaction.</p>

 ## -remarks
 <p>Your serial controller driver can, as an option, implement this function.
-If implemented, the driver registers this function in the call to the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265261">SerCx2InitializeDevice</a> method that finishes the initialization of the framework device object for the serial controller.</p>
+If implemented, the driver registers this function in the call to the <a href="..\sercx\nf-sercx-sercx2initializedevice.md">SerCx2InitializeDevice</a> method that finishes the initialization of the framework device object for the serial controller.</p>

 <p>If your serial controller driver does not implement an <i>EvtSerCx2SelectNextReceiveTransactionType</i> function, then SerCx2 always decides what type of data-transfer mechanism (PIO, system DMA, or custom) to use for the next receive transaction.
 SerCx2 bases its decisions on the I/O configuration information supplied by the serial controller driver.
-A driver that supports system-DMA-receive transactions supplies a <a href="https://msdn.microsoft.com/library/windows/hardware/dn265339">SERCX2_SYSTEM_DMA_RECEIVE_CONFIG</a> structure that contains this information.
-A driver that supports custom-receive transactions supplies a <a href="https://msdn.microsoft.com/library/windows/hardware/dn265312">SERCX2_CUSTOM_RECEIVE_CONFIG</a> structure that contains this information.</p>

-<p>If your serial controller driver implements an <i>EvtSerCx2SelectNextReceiveTransactionType</i> function, SerCx2 calls this function to determine what type of data-transfer mechanism (PIO, system DMA, or custom) to use for the next receive transaction.
-You might want to implement this function if the serial controller has special hardware capabilities that cannot adequately be described by the I/O configuration information in the <b>SERCX2_<i>XXX</i>_RECEIVE_CONFIG</b> structures.</p>

-<p>For more information, see <a href="NULL">Overview of SerCx2 I/O Transactions</a>.</p>

-<p>To define an <i>EvtSerCx2CustomReceiveSelectNextTransactionType</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define an <i>EvtSerCx2CustomReceiveSelectNextTransactionType</i> callback function that is named <code>MyCustomReceiveSelectNextTransactionType</code>, use the <b>EVT_SERCX2_CUSTOM_RECEIVE_SELECT_NEXT_TRANSACTION_TYPE</b> function type, as shown in this code example:</p>

-<p>Then, implement your callback function as follows:</p>

-<p>The <b>EVT_SERCX2_CUSTOM_RECEIVE_SELECT_NEXT_TRANSACTION_TYPE</b> function type is defined in the Sercx.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>EVT_SERCX2_CUSTOM_RECEIVE_SELECT_NEXT_TRANSACTION_TYPE</b> function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
-For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

-<p>Your serial controller driver can, as an option, implement this function.
-If implemented, the driver registers this function in the call to the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265261">SerCx2InitializeDevice</a> method that finishes the initialization of the framework device object for the serial controller.</p>

-<p>If your serial controller driver does not implement an <i>EvtSerCx2SelectNextReceiveTransactionType</i> function, then SerCx2 always decides what type of data-transfer mechanism (PIO, system DMA, or custom) to use for the next receive transaction.
-SerCx2 bases its decisions on the I/O configuration information supplied by the serial controller driver.
-A driver that supports system-DMA-receive transactions supplies a <a href="https://msdn.microsoft.com/library/windows/hardware/dn265339">SERCX2_SYSTEM_DMA_RECEIVE_CONFIG</a> structure that contains this information.
-A driver that supports custom-receive transactions supplies a <a href="https://msdn.microsoft.com/library/windows/hardware/dn265312">SERCX2_CUSTOM_RECEIVE_CONFIG</a> structure that contains this information.</p>
+A driver that supports system-DMA-receive transactions supplies a <a href="..\sercx\ns-sercx--sercx2-system-dma-receive-config.md">SERCX2_SYSTEM_DMA_RECEIVE_CONFIG</a> structure that contains this information.
+A driver that supports custom-receive transactions supplies a <a href="..\sercx\ns-sercx--sercx2-custom-receive-config.md">SERCX2_CUSTOM_RECEIVE_CONFIG</a> structure that contains this information.</p>

 <p>If your serial controller driver implements an <i>EvtSerCx2SelectNextReceiveTransactionType</i> function, SerCx2 calls this function to determine what type of data-transfer mechanism (PIO, system DMA, or custom) to use for the next receive transaction.
 You might want to implement this function if the serial controller has special hardware capabilities that cannot adequately be described by the I/O configuration information in the <b>SERCX2_<i>XXX</i>_RECEIVE_CONFIG</b> structures.</p>